carlosjennings1991/kickstarter_analysis/README.md

 - The success rate for plays overall.
 - When is the best time to launch her campaign.
 - How much she should ask for.

+The raw data for that analysis can be found here - [
 ---
 ## Analysis and Challenges